 What are some tips for finding the best shells?

 Some tips for finding the best shells on Sanibel Island include knowing the tides, searching after storms, and looking for shells in the right spots.
 It’s also a good idea to bring a shell guide or research the types of shells that can be found on the island to increase your chances of finding rare and unique specimens.
-(See Also: Best Time To Visit Nuuk?
-Seasonal Delights)
+(See Also: When Is the Best Time to Visit Big Bend – Plan Your Trip)

 Can I collect shells on Sanibel Island?